Caimanera: Geography

 Caimanera borders with the municipalities of Niceto Pérez, Guantánamo, Manuel Tames and San Antonio del Sur.
 Its territory includes the villages of Boquerón (also known as "Mártires de la Frontera"), Cayamo and Mata Abajo.

 Residents of this town are the closest Cuban neighbours to the US naval base.
 The North East Gate, located near Boquerón, is the only US-Cuban border crossing point.
-Due to its proximity to the US Base, Caimanera is a forbidden town, needing a special permission from the government to visit it.
+Due to its proximity to the US Base, Caimanera is a forbidden town (zona militar), needing a special permission from the government to visit it.

+Upper Guantanamo Bay is one of Cuba's bahias bolsas or pocket bays, with a narrow neck between the bay and the sea.
+Caimanera is located on the narrow neck between the upper and lower bays.

 Caimanera is within range of the T-Mobile towers at the naval base and so is the only town in Cuba with American cellphone and Internet service.
 Residents can get 4G service.

 Demographics

-In 2004, the municipality of Caimanera had a population of 10,562.
+In 2022, the municipality of Caimanera had a population of 11,273.
 With a total area of 366 km2, it has a population density of 28.9 /km2.

 Economy

 Ships chiefly export sugarcane and coffee.
+Fishing is no longer part of the economy because the fish are in the lower part of the bay, in the territory of the naval base.

 Transport

 Linked to Guantánamo by the "Carretera a Caimanera" road, the municipal territory of Caimanera is located close to the "Carretera Central".
 The town counts also a terminal station on a minor railway line to Guantánamo.
+The train stopped running during the COVID pandemic due to a lack of fuel.
+Service has since resumed.